CHAPTER 6: JESUS THE PROPHET

 The scribes and Pharisees and the elite had a power base in the Sanhedrin and in the Temple in Jerusalem which is why Jesus was questioned in the Temple when He taught there (Matthew 21:23-27 || Mark 11:27-33|| Luke 20:1-8).
 He was in their seat of power teaching.
 He was not ‘qualified’ to be one of them.
 He was not allowed by them to teach.
 And yet He could and people listened because He was a prophet.

-In addition, notice in Mark 6:4 (also Luke 4:24) Jesus calls Himself “prophet” which would have been a traveling evangelist in the same way as John the Baptist or Elijah.
-Those fellows were outside the system, but held authority from God.
-Isaiah and Jeremiah and Jonah were also prophets but where more inside-the-system guys.
-Jesus was allowed as He held the outside the system prophet position.
+In addition, notice in Mark 6:4 (also Luke 4:24) that Jesus calls Himself “prophet” which would have been a traveling evangelist in the same way as John the Baptist or Elijah.
+Those fellows were outside the system but held authority from God.
+Isaiah and Jeremiah and Jonah were also prophets but were more inside-the-system guys.
+Jesus was allowed as He held the outside-the-system prophet position.

 Oh yes, He was a prophet… The Prophet.